Families unleash grief and anger on Parkland school shooter

 Cruz's attorneys say he is not expected to speak.
 He apologized in court last year after pleading guilty to the murders and attempted murders, but families told reporters they found the apology aimed at garnering sympathy.
 He fired 140 shots during his seven-minute attack, which he had planned for seven months.

 That plea set the stage for a three-month penalty trial that ended Oct.
-13 with the jury voting 9-3 for a death sentence.
+13 with the jury failing to reach unanimity.
 Jurors said those voting for life believed Cruz is mentally ill and should be spared.
-Under Florida law, a death sentence requires unanimity.

 That led to the current hearing and the raw emotions expressed by the families and surviving victims.
 This is just some of what they said to Cruz:

-Note: This story has been updated to correct the spelling of the first name of the lead defense attorney to Melisa, instead of Melissa.